lindbrook/cholera/docs/notes/latlongVoronoi.md

 The diagrams are not just different.
 One is “wrong”.
 To show this, I leverage the fact that there is a separate, independent way from the algorithm to compute a Voronoi diagram: the “brute force” method described above.
-By doing so, it’s pretty straighforward to show that the diagram computed using geographic coordinate mis-classifies the data.
+By doing so, it’s pretty straightforward to show that the diagram computed using geographic coordinate mis-classifies the data.